ska-telescope/ska-integration-test-harness/README.md

 ska-integration-test-harness = { git = "https://gitlab.com/ska-telescope/ska-integration-test-harness.git" }
 ```

-Then , you can run `poetry lock --no-update` to update the `poetry.lock` file with the new dependency and `poetry install` to install it.
+Then, you can run `poetry lock --no-update` to update the
+`poetry.lock` file with the new dependency and `poetry install` to install it.

-If you wish, you can also specify a branch, e.g. `ska-integration-test-harness = { git = "https://gitlab.com/ska-telescope/ska-integration-test-harness.git", branch = "main" }`.
+If you wish, you can also specify a branch, e.g.,
+`ska-integration-test-harness = { git = "https://gitlab.com/ska-telescope/ska-integration-test-harness.git", branch = "main" }`.

-If you change something in your code and want to have it updated in your project, you can run `poetry update ska-integration-test-harness && poetry install`.
+If you make changes to your code and want them reflected in your project,
+you can run
+`poetry update ska-integration-test-harness && poetry install`.

 ## Architecture overview